okTurtles/blockchainid/README.md

 }
 ```

-What makes this a rather unique approach?

-Notice the `"priv"` key.
+- Notice the `"priv"` key.
 Guess what that is?
-That's the user's encrypted private key that corresponds to the public key.
-Yep. :)
+That's the user's private key that corresponds to `"pub"`.
+Currently the spec defaults to encrypting it using [scrypt + AES](https://www.tarsnap.com/scrypt.html).
+Yep.
+That means the password must be a strong one.
+Strength can be enforced in a similar manner to how Peerio and MiniLock enforce password strength.
+- `"priv"` is optional.
+Applications may choose to not use BlockchainID in this manner, electing instead to store the private key on some secure device, or some other manner.
+However, storing the encrypted private key in the blockchain itself results in massive UX improvements to all software that requires users to authenticate.
+If necessary, users can always use password managers to generate the password with a cryptographically secure random number generator.

 This is a work in progress.
 Format will be fully specified "soonish".
 You are welcome to join in and help with it!
 For now, just open an issue.